 Most research used by supplement companies to prove their benefits are studies on eating fruit/vegetables.
 The research behind the greens supplements are weak (from over 10 years ago with bias), making the claims not backed by science.

-If you choose to take a greens supplement, choose those that are USP and NSF certified.
-Since supplements are not looked over by the FDA, it is important to choose products that have some form of testing.
+Basically, if you choose to take a greens supplement, choose those that are USP and NSF certified.
+Supplements are not looked over by the FDA, it is important to choose products that have some form of testing.
 When looking over product information on websites, be sure to avoid claims that appear false like “The best superfood product”, “Decreased bloating” or “Backed by the latest evidence”.
 These claims promote the product as having more value, giving the most benefit.
 Check out my guide to buying high quality supplements.

-Main takeaway: Greens can be good but are not meant to replace fruit/veggie intake.
+Main takeaway: Green powder is not meant to replace fruit/veggie intake.
 Work on your eating habits and focus on balanced meals with plenty of produce.To conclude, you may get more nutrition from eating fruits/vegetables than drinking a greens supplement.
-However, greens have not been proven to be harmful, and could be used in place of a multivitamin if you wish.
+Greens have not been proven to be harmful, and could be used in place of a multivitamin if you wish.
 Try making a green smoothie or even a green juice!

 Article 2 Published August 3, 2011: This study measured the in vivo and in vitro effects of polyphenolic antioxidants from Greens +.
 Using 10 participants (5 males and 5 females) and measuring the antioxidant capacity in lipids.
-Taking 3 spoonfuls of Greens+ a day showed a minor increase in antioxidant capacity in human subjects (not statistically significant), however 6 spoonfuls was considered significant.
+Taking 3 spoonfuls of Greens+ a day showed a minor increase in antioxidant capacity in human subjects (not statistically significant).
+6 spoonfuls had significant findings.
 This study was funded by Genuine health and the products were provided by Genuine health (maker of Greens+).
 (4)

 - Bito T, Okumura E, Fujishima M, Watanabe F. Potential of Chlorella as a dietary supplement to promote human health.
 Nutrients.
 2020;12(9):2524. doi:10.3390/nu12092524